MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawImage-Methods.md

 ---
-Description: 'This topic lists the DrawImage methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'c9577988-e52f-4f71-ab1b-51bb5368812e'
+Description: This topic lists the DrawImage methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: c9577988-e52f-4f71-ab1b-51bb5368812e
-title: 'Graphics.DrawImage methods'
+title: Graphics.DrawImage methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawImage methods